To Charge or to Sell? EV Pack Useful Life Estimation via LSTMs, CNNs, and Autoencoders: Abstract

 \section{Abstract}

-Electric Vehicles (EVs) are spreading fast as they promise to provide better performances and comfort, but above all, to help facing climate change.
+{ Electric vehicles (EVs) are spreading fast as they promise to provide better performance and comfort, but above all, to help face climate change.
 Despite their success, their cost is still a challenge.
-One of the most expensive components of EVs is lithium-ion batteries, which became the standard for energy storage in a wide range of applications.
-Precisely estimating the Remaining Useful Life (RUL) of battery packs can open to their reuse and thus help to reduce the cost of EVs and improve sustainability.
+Lithium-ion batteries are one of the most expensive EV components, and have become the standard for energy storage in various applications.
+Precisely estimating the remaining useful life (RUL) of battery packs can encourage their reuse and thus help to reduce the cost of EVs and improve sustainability.
 A correct RUL estimation can be used to quantify the residual market value of the battery pack.
-The customer can then decide to sell the battery when it still has a value, i.e., before it exceeds its end of life of the target application and can still be reused in a second domain without compromising safety and reliability.
-In this paper, we propose to use a Deep Learning approach based on LSTMs and Autoencoders to estimate the RUL of Li-ion batteries: LSTM and autoencoders vs. CNN and autoencoders.
+The customer can then decide to sell the battery when it still has a value, i.e., before it exceeds the end of life of the target application, so it can still be reused in a second domain without compromising safety and reliability.
+This paper proposes and compares two deep learning approaches to estimate the RUL of Li-ion batteries: LSTM and autoencoders vs. CNN and autoencoders.
 The autoencoders are used to extract useful features, while the subsequent network is then used to estimate the RUL.
-Compared to what has been proposed so far in the literature, we employ measures to ensure the applicability of the method also in the real deployed application.
-Such measures include (1) avoid using non-measurable variables as input, (2) employ appropriate datasets with wide variability and different conditions, and (3) predicting the remaining ampere-hours instead of the number of cycles.
+Compared to what has been proposed so far in the literature, we employ measures to ensure the method's applicability in the actual deployed application.
+Such measures include (1)~avoiding using non-measurable variables as input, (2) employing appropriate datasets with wide variability and different conditions, and (3) predicting the remaining ampere-hours instead of the number of cycles.
 The results show that the proposed methods can generalize on datasets consisting of numerous batteries with high variance. }